[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 The Debian binary package file names conform to the following convention: <foo>_<VersionNumber>-<DebianRevisionNumber>_<DebianArchitecture>.deb

 Note that foo is supposed to be the package name.
-As a check, one can learn the package name associated with a particular Debian archive file (.deb file) in one of these ways:
+Checking the package name associated with a particular Debian archive file (.deb file) can be done in one of these ways:

 inspect the "Packages" file in the directory where it was stored at a Debian FTP archive site.
 This file contains a stanza describing each package; the first field in each stanza is the formal package name.